UK working on assumption of no-deal Brexit, says Michael Gove

 Several papers and websites discuss talks between takeaway delivery service Just Eat and its Dutch rival Takeaway. com about a potential merger that would create a £9 billion giant with 40 million customers in 20 countries.

-The Sunday Telegraph reports how speculators betting against Aston Martin have made $156 million (€140 million) this year from the car maker’s share crash.
-Staying with market news, the paper also reports that US private equity giant Blackstone is set to become the biggest shareholder in the London Stock Exchange as part of a near-£50 billion (€55.5 billion) merger between the the ELSE and the data provider Refinement.
+The Sunday Telegraph reports how speculators betting against Aston Martin have made $156 million (€140 million) this year from the carmaker’s share crash.
+Staying with market news, the paper also reports that US private equity giant Blackstone is set to become the biggest shareholder in the London Stock Exchange as part of a near-£50 billion (€55.5 billion) merger between the LSE and the data provider Refinement.